dockerized-docs/dockerized-docs-gluster/README.md

 Dockerzied GlusterFS documentation for offline use.

 # Image description #
-- Base image: `httpd:2.4.23-alpine`.
+- Base image: `httpd:2.4.23-alpine`
-- The most current glusterdocs `master` branch is cloned and built using MkDocs.
+- The most current glusterdocs `master` branch is cloned and built using MkDocs
 - GlusterFS documentation directory (`/glusterdocs/site`) is linked to httpd `DocumentRoot` (`/usr/local/apache2/htdocs`)

 # How to use this image #